stan-dev/cmdstanr/README.md

 ### Contributing

-There is a lot of work still to be done and contributions are very welcome!
+There is a lot of work still to be done and we welcome contributions from anyone!
 If you are interested in contributing please comment on an open issue or open a new one if none are applicable.

 ### License